Happy-Ferret/iLib/doc/Backlog.md

     * normalization
     * matching
     * letter dialing conversion (1-800-FLOWERS = 1-800-356-9377) (This part is not done)
+    * Extract format information from libphonenumber and add it in ilib format to support many other countries
-* address parsing and formatting - DONE
+* address parsing and formatting
+    * Support most countries - DONE
+    * Add remaining countries
 * number parsing and formatting
     * better support for Asian formats
     * currency conversion via OANDA or other such services